 Main walls

 Repair category 2

-Notes There are areas of cracking to roughcast.
+Notes There are areas of stained, cracked and loose roughcast.
+There is a cracked lintol over the dining room window.

 Windows, external doors and joinery

 Repair category 2

-Notes Condensation was noted between some window panes.
+Notes There is broken, decayed and weathered timber work to windows and doors.
+There is some cracked glazing and condensation was noted between older window panes.